 “The police legal adviser is the inner organizational gatekeeper and responsible for treating the legal aspects of the police’s work, including systemic, significant, and sensitive aspects, such as the ongoing protests across the country, and the subject of ethicality and appointments in the police,” Baharav-Miara wrote.

-She concluded that the "factual state" of Kahana's status should not be changed until the legality of the matter is determined, and therefore Levi should not take the next step which is to apply for the national security minister to approve the move.
+She concluded that the “factual state” of Kahana’s status should not be changed until the legality of the matter is determined, and therefore Levi should not take the next step, which is to apply for the national security minister to approve the move.

 Itamar Ben-Gvir

-Levi was appointed to the position earlier this year by National Security Minister Itamar Ben-Gvir, who has repeatedly clashed with Baharav-Miara over moves that she deemed illegal, including the promotion of a police officer under investigation for the illegal use of stun grenades against protestors.
+Levi was appointed to the position earlier this year by National Security Minister Itamar Ben-Gvir, who has repeatedly clashed with Baharav-Miara over moves that she deemed illegal, including the promotion of a police officer under investigation for the illegal use of stun grenades against protesters.

 Kahana sided with the attorney-general in that episode and wrote that the officer, Meir Suissa, could not be promoted.
 Kahana also opined that police officers did not have the authority to confiscate signs at protests, no matter how provocative their content.